kazwd2008/RMSDp/README.md

 ## Installation

-You can install the released version of RMSD from [GitHub](https://github.com/kazwd2008) with:
+You can install the released version of RMSDp from [GitHub](https://github.com/kazwd2008) with:

 ``` r
 install.packages("devtools")